Celebrate the New Year with the youthful performances of rising star performers!

 Kanagawa Philharmonic Orchestra "17th Fresh Concert For Future"

-[Main Program] Ibert/Homage to Mozart
+[Main program] Ibert/Homage to Mozart

-Saint-Saëns / Violin Concerto No. 3 in B minor, Op.61
+Saint-Saëns / Violin Concerto No. 3 in B minor, Op.
+61

-Mozart / Symphony No. 41 in C major, K.551 "Jupiter"
+Mozart / Symphony No. 41 in C major, K. 551 "Jupiter"

-[Fee] Adults: 3,000 yen Youth (under 25 years old): 1,500 yen
+[Fee] Adults: 3,000 yen, Youth (under 25): 1,500 yen

-[Supported by] Agency for Cultural Affairs Cultural Arts Promotion Subsidy (Performing Arts Creation Activity Revitalization Project) | Japan Arts Council
+[Subsidy] Agency for Cultural Affairs Cultural Arts Promotion Subsidy (Project to Revitalize Creative Performing Arts Activities) | Japan Arts Council